An 11-week program covering DevOps and continuous delivery, for IT professionals and software developers

 Summer Quarter 2019

 Regular DePaul University students are charged the above rates based on their degree program.
 The tuition fee for this program is not included in the university's tuition package for full-time undergraduate students.

 Full payment of tuition must be received before the start of the program.
 Students who elect to pay tuition using their credit or debit card will be assessed a non-refundable 2.75% convenience fee.

 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program’s first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the DevOps Program by July 3, 2019 (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the DevOps Program within the first two weeks of the start of the program (convenience fees will not be refunded).

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to:

 243 S. Wabash Avenue